robren/tiingo_prices/README.rst

   -h, --help            show this help message and exit --output_file OUTPUT_FILE
-                        Output file name: Default writes to stdout --version             show program's version number and exit
+                        Output file name: Default writes to stdout --nyse_pref           Attempt to recongnize NYSE Preferred ticker symbols and convert to tiingo friendly format.
+Warning may produce incorect results for non NYSE stocks with PR in their ticker name
+  --version             show program's version number and exit

 Credits
 ---------